 1972-74: Tommy John in Los Angeles Part I

 The trade of Dick Allen for Tommy John initially looked like a lopsided winner for the White Sox as Allen won the 1972 A.L.
 MVP Award.
-In the long run, the Dodgers fared better and, for John, he had the career-saving coincidence of pitching for a team that had Dr. Frank Jobe as its team surgeon.
+In the long run, the Dodgers fared better, and John had the career-saving coincidence of pitching for a team that had Dr. Frank Jobe as its team surgeon.

-Back on a contending team under future Hall of Fame skipper Walter Alston, John joined a starting rotation that had four members who had tossed at least 200 innings in 1971, Don Sutton (another future Hall of Famer), Al Downing, Bill Singer and Claude Osteen.
+Back on a contending team under future Hall of Fame skipper Walter Alston, John joined a starting rotation that had four members who had tossed at least 200 innings in 1971: Don Sutton (another future Hall of Famer), Al Downing, Bill Singer, and Claude Osteen.
 John was clearly the 3rd best starter on this staff in ’72, behind 19-game winner Sutton and 20-game winner Osteen.
 In his first season in Dodger Blue, John went 11-5 with a 2.89 ERA.
-The team won 85 games, 10 fewer than the N.L.
+The team won 85 games, ten fewer than the N.L.
 West champion Cincinnati Reds.

 The now-veteran left-hander got off to a fabulous start in 1974, winning his first five starts to go with a 0.86 ERA.
 Despite a mediocre outing in his sixth effort, John was the N.L. pitcher of the month, the first time in his career he was awarded monthly honors.
 After those first five starts, John went 8-3 with a 3.24 ERA until his season ended prematurely.